On Using Admissible Bounds for Learning Forward Search Heuristics: Introduction

-The main contribution of this paper is a framework that provides a statistically motivated method for exploiting the information encoded by admissible heuristics in the heuristic learning setting.
-We propose to model the heuristic to be learned as a \emph{Truncated Gaussian distribution} (\refig{fig:truncated-gaussian}), where an admissible heuristic provides the lower bound of this distribution.
+The main contribution of this paper is a theoretically-motivated, statistical method for learning an inadmissible heuristic while exploiting an admissible heuristic.
+We propose to model the learned heuristic as a Truncated Gaussian, where an admissible heuristic provides the lower bound of this distribution, thus constraining heuristic predictions.
 This modeling choice results in a loss function to be minimized that is different from the standard MSE loss.
-We conduct extensive experimentation where both loss functions are applied to learning heuristics in several classical planning domains.
-Results show that those methods which model the learned heuristic as a Truncated Gaussian learn faster and result in more accurate heuristics than those which model it as an ordinary Gaussian, i.e., minimize an MSE loss during training.
+We conduct extensive experimentation where both loss functions are applied to learning heuristics from optimal plan costs in several classical planning domains.
+Results show that those methods which model the learned heuristic as a Truncated Gaussian, i.e., which are trained with our novel loss function, learn faster and result in better heuristics than those which model it as an ordinary Gaussian, i.e., which are trained with the standard MSE loss.
+To the best of our knowledge, this is the first work that proposes the use of admissible heuristics to constrain heuristic predictions and improve learning.\footnote{ The camera-ready version of this paper has been accepted for publication at IJCAI 2024.
+Our full code and data can be found in github.com/pddl-heuristic-learning/pddlsl. }